-- Zwinger Palace: This Baroque Palace is the home to three of Dresden's most popular museums: The Gemäldegalerie Alte Meister (Old Masters Gallery), the Porzellansammlung (Porcelain Collection) the Mathematisch-Physikalischer Salon (globes, clocks, telescopes, etc).
+- ZWINGER PALACE: This Baroque Palace is the home to three of Dresden's most popular museums: The Gemäldegalerie Alte Meister (Old Masters Gallery), the Porzellansammlung (Porcelain Collection) the Mathematisch-Physikalischer Salon (globes, clocks, telescopes, etc).

-- Fürstenzug: Also known as the Procession of Princes is an ornate porcelain painting showing (almost) all of the Saxon rulers.
+- FURSTENZUG: Also known as the Procession of Princes is an ornate porcelain painting showing (almost) all of the Saxon rulers.

-- Pfunds Molkerei: Decorated with thousands of hand-painted tiles, it's no surprise that this small shop is known as the most beautiful milk store in the world.
+- PFUNDS MOLKEREI: Decorated with thousands of hand-painted tiles, it's no surprise that this small shop is known as the most beautiful milk store in the world.
 Try some of their famous wine, cheese and baguette and admire the craftsmanship.